2024 Copa América: CONMEBOL's sanctions and Shakira's halftime performance

 Several coaches have been sanctioned and received a one-match ban by CONMEBOL after returning to the pitch later than the given fifteen minutes during their matches, including Lionel Scaloni during Argentina's match against Canada in the group stage, in which Canada's coach Jesse Marsch questioned, "I wish the referees would manage that.
 [Argentina] had that time to prepare how they wanted to play against us in the second half, which — if we would have known ahead of time that we could have an extra 10 minutes, then we could have prepared some things more", Uruguay's Marcelo Bielsa during their game with Bolivia, and Mexico's head coach Jaime Lozano during Mexico's match against Jamaica in Group B as the Jamaican players were waiting on the soccer field.
 Lozano later admitted he and his team were reviewing tactics, "I don't know if it's unfair.
 But we went through four or five plays, and I took too long.
 Yes, it's my responsibility.
 Normally we have some actions, some plays on the screen to correct, or to see what we are doing right.
 And there, I think I went a bit overboard."

 Colombia's head coach Néstor Lorenzo criticized CONMEBOL's decision to extend the length of the halftime break in the final by 10 minutes to accommodate Shakira's halftime set.
 "When the rules change suddenly for both teams, when the pitch is bad for both sides or when the time to rest between halves is the same for both teams, I can't tell you if it's good or bad or who has an advantage.
 I don't understand it to be honest," he explained in a news conference.
 "I think the halftime for the final should be 15 minutes because those are the rules.
 And because we've been fined when we've walked back onto the pitch 16 minutes later.
 But now apparently, because there's going to be a concert, we'll be walking back out 20 to 25 minutes later.
 This could affect the players fitness.
 They could cool down too much.
 Those minutes of recovery in the dressing room, people don't understand what it takes to reach those levels."

 Argentine celebrations

 Following Argentina's victory in the final, a video live-streamed by Enzo Fernández on social media showed the Argentine players celebrating with alleged racist chants toward the French national team.
 The French Football Federation announced it would be lodging a complaint with FIFA.
 Fernández's club Chelsea announced it would investigate the video.
 Some of Fernández's Chelsea teammates unfollowed him on all of his social media accounts, with his teammate Wesley Fofana described it as "uninhibited racism".
 Fernández later apologized for the incident.

 Argentina President Javier Milei congratulated the team for the victory.
-Many massive celebrations were held in Buenos Aires and Córdoba.
+Many massive celebrations were held in Buenos Aires, Rosario, Córdoba and Mendoza.